m-altieri/DNS-GT/README.md

 python3 merge_blacklists.py <DATA_PATH>
 ```

-This script will traverse the `blacklists` folder and merge the blacklists for each category and quality in a single filed called `blacklist.txt`, save in the respective directory.
+This script will browse the `blacklists` folder and merge the blacklists for each category and quality in a single filed called `blacklist.txt`, save in the respective directory.

 - Create labels for domains in the dictionary: